GenomiqueENS/toulligQC/README.md

 ## 2. Usage
 <a name="command-line"></a>

-To run ToulligQC, you need one of your initial Fast5 ONT file (or the telemetry file) and you may also need an Albacore output directory to get the ``` Fastq files ```  and ``` the sequencing_summary.txt ```.
+To run ToulligQC you need the Guppy basecaller output files : ```sequencing_summary.txt``` and ```sequencing_telemetry.js```.
+You can use your initial Fast5 ONT file too.
-ToulligQC can perform analyses on your data if the directory is organise as following:
+ToulligQC can perform analyses on your data if the directory is organised as the following:

 ```
 RUN_ID